sidekick-dojo/navpages/README.md

 1. **Leading Widgets**: Added support for custom leading widgets in both expanded and collapsed navigation states
    - `navrailLeading`: Widget shown when navigation rail is expanded
    - `navrailSmallLeading`: Widget shown when navigation rail is collapsed
+   - `navrailLeadingOnTop`: Controls whether leading widgets appear at the top or after the expand/collapse button

 2. **Header Support**: Added optional header widget functionality
    - `header`: Optional header widget for the site